Neutrino Fluence influenced by Memory Burdened Primordial Black Holes: Acknowledgment

 \section{Acknowledgment}

-The work of AC was supported by the Japan Society for the Promotion of Science (JSPS) as a part of the JSPS Postdoctoral Program (Standard), grant number: JP23KF0289.
-KP acknowledges the Council of Scientific and Industrial Research (CSIR) for supporting his doctoral work.
+The work of AC was partly supported by the Japan Society for the Promotion of Science (JSPS) as a part of the JSPS Postdoctoral Program (Standard), grant number: JP23KF0289.
+KP acknowledges the University Grants Commission(UGC) for supporting his doctoral work.
 The authors gratefully acknowledge Banaras Hindu University for hosting the XXVI DAE-BRNS High Energy Physics Symposium 2024, where this work was initiated.